-A sample Achievement Level Frequency Report for EOG ELA and Mathematics assessment is displayed in Figure 9.11.
+A sample Achievement Level Frequency Report for an EOG ELA/Reading and Mathematics assessment is displayed in Figure 9.11.
 This report presents similar information as the Scale Score Frequency Report described above but uses achievement level as the main reporting variable.